18F/ux-guide/_pages/research/ethics.md

 ### You as a government employee

 As a government employee, you are the face of the government and represent the history of actions and inaction by the government to different groups of the public.
 The people you interact with in your role may make assumptions about you based on their past experiences with the government.
-They may also not distinguish between their experiences with different federal agencies or between federal, state or local government.
+They may also not distinguish between their experiences with different federal agencies or between federal, state, or local government.

 {:.list-item--margin-bottom-extra}
 - Learn and acknowledge the relationship between the federal government and the different groups.
 Understanding the history of a group and the challenges before engaging with them to avoid asking basic questions you can learn from background research.
 Consider [partnering with a community organization]({{ site.baseurl }}/research/plan/#partnering-with-community-organizations) to build trust and create more impact with your project.